 A Test Environment replicates production conditions for testing software changes without impacting live systems.
 It provides controlled settings for functional, performance, and integration testing.
 Configuration management ensures environment consistency across testing phases.
 Test data management ensures realistic scenarios are simulated.
 Efficient environment provisioning and maintenance support agile development cycles.
 Monitoring tools track resource usage and identify bottlenecks.

-92. How do you approach Testing for a highly scalable system?
+92. What approach is taken to handle testing for a highly scalable system?

 Ans: